Volume rendering: Early ray termination

 This is a technique used when the volume is rendered in front to back order.
 For a ray through a pixel, once sufficient dense material has been encountered, further samples will make no significant contribution to the pixel and so may be neglected.

 Octree and BSP space subdivision

 The use of hierarchical structures such as octree and BSP-tree could be very helpful for both compression of volume data and speed optimization of volumetric ray casting process.

 Volume segmentation

 Image segmentation is a manual or automatic procedure that can be used to section out large portions of the volume that one considers uninteresting before rendering, the amount of calculations that have to be made by ray casting or texture blending can be significantly reduced.
 This reduction can be as much as from O(n) to O(log n) for n sequentially indexed voxels.
 Volume segmentation also has significant performance benefits for other ray tracing algorithms.
-Volume segmentation can subsequently be used to highlight structures of interest.
+Volume segmentation can subsequently be used to highlight or expose structures of interest.